BxCppDev/BxInstallers/README.rst

 :date: 2022-04-05

-BxInstallers provides  some build/install/setup shell scripts  for the semi-automated  installation of  some software  libraries of  interest used in the context of the development and use of the Bayeux library.
+BxInstallers provides  some build/install/setup  shell scripts  for an automated installation of some software  libraries of interest used in the context of the development and use of the Bayeux library.

-It is useful for testing and tuning the installation procedure of some third party software I need, mostly on Ubuntu Linux (18.04, 20.04, 22.04 coming soon), but it may work on CentOS (not really tested).
+It is mainly useful for  testing and tuning the installation procedure of some  third party software I  need, mostly on Ubuntu  Linux (18.04, 20.04,  22.04 coming  soon), but  it may  work on  CentOS (not  really tested).

 BxInstallers does not aim to  compete with industrial strength package management systems like Spack or Homebrew/Linuxbrew, nor apt or yum.
 I just consider this  tool as well adapted to *my*  needs in the context of *my* projects,  *my* computer and the data/computing  centers I use in my daily work.

 The system is designed to allow the parallel installation and usage of different  versions  of  a  given software  package,  using  different